Allegro Packets is committed to sustainable environmental protection. For this reason, we consider environmental protection in two ways:

 Ecology all the way

-Due to the strategic location of the Allegro Packets office in the center of Leipzig, all members of staff can currently reach the office either on foot or by bicycle.
+Due to the convenient location of the Allegro Packets office, all members of staff can currently reach the office either on foot, by public transport or bicycle.
 This significantly minimizes the company's CO2 footprint.

 In addition, the coffee consumed in the company comes from Fair Trade suppliers.
 Since the coffee beans usually travel the route from south to north on container ships, there are still energy and carbon footprint limitations due to the poor ecological balance of conventional container shipping.
 Consequently, we located a company that regularly ships freight across the Atlantic with the help of the Avontuur freighter.
 This means that our coffee is brought to Germany climate-neutrally by wind power.